What Is Ripple and How Does It Work?

 How Safe Is It?

-Although Ripple doesn't use blockchain mining to ensure transaction safety, it is still a decentralised platform with a network of validating servers.
+Although it doesn't use blockchain mining to ensure transaction safety, it is still a decentralised platform with a network of validating servers.
 These servers work with an internal ledger to ensure transactions are only verified through consensus.
 Moreover, all digital exchanges on the network are secured through end-to-end encryption to discourage interception and breach of personal and financial data.
 To keep your XRP tokens secure, you can also use physical and digital wallets.

 What Teams Are Working on Development

 Since Ripple has a unique and focused approach towards changing the payment and money transfer landscape, which requires it to negotiate and establish business relationships with financial institutions, it is operated more like a company than an open-source project.
 Although XRP tokens are created and distributed through an open-source platform.
-Here are the key people involved in the Ripple project.
+Here are the key people involved in the project.

-He joined Ripple in 2013 to lead the platform development and cultivate a product suite for prime time.
+He joined in 2013 to lead the platform development and cultivate a product suite for prime time.
 Currently, he's the acting Senior Vice President of Product and Corporate Development.

 Eric van Miltenburg